Residents are reminded to play safe around water this summer

 An outdoor pool with stairs to enter and exit.

-The WFPS also recommends having conversations with children of all ages about staying away from retention ponds and river banks – but particularly when they are old enough to be left unsupervised and may be playing with friends in their neighbourhood.
-Monitoring river and weather conditions is also important when venturing out on the waterways as changes in wind direction and speed, or sudden storms can make it more difficult to control boats, kayaks, and canoes.
+Have conversations with children of all ages about staying away from retention ponds and river banks.
+This is especially important when they are old enough to be left unsupervised and may be playing with friends in their neighbourhood.

-Wilkinson added that another common factor in many of the calls WFPS attends to is impairment.
-He said residents should never operate a boat while impaired by alcohol, cannabis, or any other substances.
-In fact, he recommends all residents avoid engaging in activities on or near the water while impaired.
+Another common factor in many of the calls WFPS attends to is impairment.
+Never operate a boat while impaired by alcohol, cannabis, or any other substances.
+In fact, the WFPS recommends avoiding all activities on or near the water while impaired.
+Misadventure on our waterways by residents under the influence is always preventable.

 Originally posted on June 10, 2020